I am a heading

 Synopsis

-T.H. was Patricia’s nick name in the projects and it stood for Tiny Heinie.
+• T.H. was Patricia’s nick name in the projects and it stood for Tiny Heinie.
 Patricia is immediately attracted to Maestro when they meet at the HiHat, the neighborhood bar.
 The attraction was mutual, and the relation grows with T.H. deeply in love with Maestro and concerned for his well-being.
 Maestro is very fond of T.H. and finds comfort and support in their friendship.
 T.H. is dying from cancer and she calls off their relationship rather than having Maestro see her deteriorate.
-Maestro is heart broken but meets Amy.
+At the same time Maestro’s meets and falls in love with Amy, a beautiful blond student teacher.

 Maestro